-Honored to be interviewed over at Startup Lessons Learned by my friend and business partner, Eric Ries.
+Steve Liguori was interviewed at Startup Lessons Learned by his friend and business partner, Eric Ries.

-Big thanks to Eric (Author of An Interview with Steve Liguori, Serial Innovator) for interviewing me and putting a spotlight onto my innovational journey and for mentioning our side business known as the Corporate Entrepreneur Community.
+Big thanks to Eric (Author of An Interview with Steve Liguori, Serial Innovator) for interviewing Steve and putting a spotlight onto his innovational journey and for mentioning our side business known as the Corporate Entrepreneur Community.
 This interview reminds the Entrepreneurs and the Innovators of the world that all efforts are truly a peer-to-peer adventure and “business not as usual.”

 Eric and I discuss the many secrets I have used to innovate inside large corporations throughout my professional career.
 Enjoy and please share your innovation journey in the comment section below.